luizbgomide/sovereign/equipment.md

 ## Henchmen

-Henchmen are Delvers for hire, and are built just like a player's Delver.
+Henchmen are Characters for hire, and are built just like a PC.
 Henchmen demand a [monthly wage](#wage) based on their level (paid in advance; non-negotiable) and half a share (non-negotiable) of all treasure, and earn half share (non-negotiable) of the party's XP.

 | Level | Wage | Level | Wage   |
 | ----- | ---- | ----- | ------ |